12 Things Every Groom Should Know Before His Wedding Night

 • Her “slower” pace doesn’t mean she’s broken.
 It means she’s different: her difference is an asset, not a hindrance to intimacy.

 • Generally, men are aroused from the beginning, but women tend to become aroused during foreplay.
 But here’s a caveat: arousal and orgasm are not guaranteed for every woman, even with adequate foreplay.
 Talk to your doctor if your bride struggles with arousal or feels a lot of pain during sex.
-You can also check out The Great Sex Rescue for more help.
+You can also check out this excellent book, The Great Sex Rescue for more help.

 • Some men struggle with lower libido, even on their wedding night, and I cover it in my book.
-You can also read this post for more insights >> When Your Husband Has a Lower Sex Drive

 7. Embrace KY